aryansingh920/sustaina-move/readme.md

-Great!
 If you already have Truffle installed, you can use it to compile the `ImageStorage.sol` smart contract and obtain the contract's ABI and bytecode.
 Here's how you can do it:

 1. Open a terminal or command prompt and navigate to the root directory of your Truffle project.